 - However, the media often do not do this and only compare polls they have commissioned themselves.
 For example, if there is a YouGov poll in newspaper A, then one in newspaper B and then another one in newspaper A, newspaper A will compare its two polls and ignore the other one in between the two.
 Some papers are getting better at avoiding this airbrushing of their competition, but as a general guide the newspaper report of its own poll is not a good place to look for the right context.

 - UK Polling Report and PoliticalBetting are good places to go to get the context of how a poll compares with the previous poll from that company – and for all your other poll geekery needs.
+(And don’t forget PollBase for all the polls in their long historical context back to 1943.)

 - Ignore polls where people can vote on websites, text in their votes and the like.
 They’ve got a dreadful record at everything – except generating publicity at shock results.
 (Don’t confuse this though with online polling carried out by reputable pollsters such as YouGov.)